The von Neumann algebraic quantum group $\mathrm{SU}_q(1,1)\rtimes \mathbb{Z}_2$ and the DSSYK model: Acknowledgements

 \section{Acknowledgements}

 We thank E. Opdam for support and collaboration in the initial stages of this project.
 We also thank A. Belaey, J. de Groot, E. Koelink, T. Mertens and T. Tappeiner for comments on the draft of the paper.
-We would like to thank M. Berkooz, J. de Groot, E. Koelink, K. Krawczyk, T. Mertens, E. Opdam, H. Posthuma, J. Stokman and E. Verlinde for useful discussions.
+We would like to thank S. Aguilar, M. Berkooz, J. de Groot, E. Koelink, K. Krawczyk, T. Mertens, E. Opdam, H. Posthuma, J. Stokman, J. Teschner and E. Verlinde for useful discussions and comments.
 This work is partially based on the Master's thesis of the first author, supervised by the second author and E. Opdam \cite{S2024}.